 On all but the very first examples of the ideal, not only the cross slide but the top slide as well carried T-slots - a useful identification point.
 While, on some early lathes the top slide was pivoted on a single bolt positioned at the rear, the majority had the slide held in a circular T-slot and able to be rotated through 360°.
 The very first batch of Ideal models made are believed to have been different, with no T-slots in either slide and the top slide sitting on a raiser block.

-Unfortunately the tailstock suffered from that weakness common to so many cheaper lathes, an arrangement that relied upon the closing down of a long slot in the casting to grip and lock the barrel.
-As some slight compensation the method of clamping the tailstock to the bed was the well designed (if rather old-fashioned in concept) method of the cam spindle running longitudinally through the lower part of the casting and emerging underneath the barrel handwheel.
+Unfortunately the tailstock suffered from that weakness common to so many cheaper lathes - and a few expensive ones as well, such as early examples of the Schaublin 65 - an arrangement that relied upon the closing down of a long slot in the casting to grip and lock the barrel.
+As some slight compensation the method of clamping the tailstock to the bed was the well designed - if rather old-fashioned in concept - the cam spindle running longitudinally through the lower part of the casting and emerging underneath the barrel handwheel.
+One interesting point about the locking-to-bed arrangement was that the clamping block was drawn upwards against the inside faces of the bed - that nearer to the front being vertical with the one behind set at 60°.
+As the whole machine was lightly constructed, a vigorous pull of the locking handle was sufficient to make the bed swell outwards slightly and cause the carriage movement to stiffen as it neared the tailstock - not a desireable feature but one that does demonstrate how flexible thin cast iron can be.
 In line with the improvements seen in other areas, as the design matured the tailstock was also strengthened by the use of a generally heavier casting with the previously curved sides somewhat straightened out.
-One interesting point about the tailstock was the means of locking it down: this was achieved by a central clamp that drew upwards against the inside faces of the bed - that nearer to the front being vertical with the one behind set at 60°.
-As the whole machine was lightly constructed, a vigorous pull of the locking handle was sufficient to make the bed swell outwards slightly and cause the carriage movement to stiffen as it neared the tailstock.

 If any reader has an original Ideal of any type, the writer would be interested to hear from you..